-Caution - Sun StorEdge T3 disk tray ofdg utility is for service use only.
+Caution - The Sun StorEdge T3 array ofdg utility is for service use only.
 Use of this feature will make data unavailable.

-The disk tray firmware provides a command-line and graphical user interface to a diagnostics tab provided by Sun StorEdge Component Manager 2.2.
+The Sun StorEdge T3 array firmware provides a command-line and graphical user interface to a diagnostics tab provided by Sun StorEdge Component Manager 2.2.
 The ofdg utility is used to perform offline diagnostic testing.
 This tool should be used only by qualified Sun service providers at this time.
 The ofdg utility is limited in its test capabilities and must be run while the system is offline to avoid problems.